Sofia Bekatorou: Olympic medalist's decision to speak out over alleged 1998 sexual assault sparks public outcry in Greece - KION546

 The Hellenic Olympic Committee did not immediately respond to CNN’s request for comment.

-Reuters reported that IOC member and HOC head Spyros Kapralos said he would support Bekatorou with “all his might'” and called on other athletes to speak up.
+IOC member and HOC head Spyros Kapralos has also said he would support Bekatorou with “all his might'” and called on other athletes to speak up.

 “We need to have a safe, ethical, decent and pure sports environment,” said Kapralos in a statement on Saturday.